redox-os/book/src/design/urls_schemes_resources.md

 These can be used for effectively modulating the system in a "non-patchworky" manner.

 The term is rather misleading, since a URL is just the identifier of a scheme and a resource descriptor.
-So in that sense "Everything is a scheme, identified by an URL" is more accurate, but not very catchy.
+So in that sense "Everything is a scheme, identified by a URL" is more accurate, but not very catchy.

 So, how does it differ from files?
 ----------------------------------